 About 60 days after your meeting of creditors, you receive your discharge.
 When you receive your discharge, you are no longer personally liable for these debts- tax free!

 CONTACT A MN BANKRUPTCY LAWYER

 Once you get on the other side of this, it is absolutely a beautiful thing.
 The biggest step is always the first step.
-If you have any more questions about Filing Chapter 7 Bankruptcy please contact one of our Minnesota Bankruptcy Offices today, we'd be happy to help.
+If you have any more questions about Filing Chapter 7 Bankruptcy please contact one of our numerous Minnesota locations near you today, we'd be happy to help.